F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 All lifecycle elements are now managed by the model as well.
 For example:

 In order to update the BIG-IP OS version:
-  1. Update the Cloudformation Stack with new **imageName** parameter
+  1. Update the CloudFormation Stack with new **imageName** parameter
       ```bash
       aws cloudformation update-stack --region ${REGION} --stack-name ${STACK_NAME} \
         --template-url https://f5-cft-v2.s3.amazonaws.com/f5-aws-cloudformation-v2/v0.0.0.1/examples/autoscale/payg/autoscale.yaml \